Community Impact Group

 Liyan is a Beaver Scout Leader at 11th St Marylebone Scout Group, which she joined as an Explorer.
 Liyan has been involved with Scouts since she was born, as both her parents were involved leaders.
 She believes this helped her become an enthusiastic team player and natural leader.
 During her time as a Beaver Leader, she also volunteers with the Muslim Scout Fellowship at many of their events and is part of the Explorers team, where she’s planned various camps and hikes for over 300 explorers.
 Liyan is now focused on trying to achieve her Wood Badge as soon as possible.
 She’s studying Law at SOAS University and working hard to become a successful solicitor.

-Rob is the Scottish Commissioner for Community Impact and proud member of the UK Community Impact Group.
+Rob is the UK Advisor for Community Impact and as part of this role provides support and guidance to the Community Impact Group.
 He has been involved in Scouting as a youth member and has moved through the movement taking on a variety of roles including District Commissioner, Scout Leader and Unit Leader at the 24th World Scout Jamboree.
 In a professional capacity Rob is CEO of a Scottish Cancer Charity.

 Rob is passionate about ensuring young people have the tools to ensure they can be positive agents for change within local communities.
 Rob believes that young people have a real ability to influence change and as a movement we can facilitate the positive change required to make our communities fairer, sustainable and more welcoming of difference.